A teaching session based on task based training principles

 A video tutorial

-Joan, mother of 8 year old autistic Zak and SfA Training Club member
+Joan, mother of 8 year old autistic Zak and SfA Fitness and coordination Training Guide

 I am really looking forward to starting the handwriting work with him as I have known for ages that it was linked to muscular strength/flexibility problem but did not have the tools to work on it.
 Previous occupational therapy made differences in other areas but not that one.
 Now I can test him and have the tools to help him.
 Brilliant.